Population Characteristics

 Population of Niverville by Ethnicity and Origin

 The population of Niverville is quite diverse, which contributes to the town's vibrant cultural landscape.
 Niverville is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are German, which accounts for 24.83% of the total population, followed by Scottish (17.92%), English (15.96%), French (15.87%), and Mennonite (15.10%).
+The top 5 ethnicities and origins in Niverville are German, which accounts for 24.83% of the total population, followed by Scottish (17.92%), English (15.96%), French (15.87%), and Mennonite (15.10%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |